 - Users will still be required to authorize connections to their CRM and calendar licenses through direct Oauth connections.
 This is required for their first time connecting their licenses to Chili Piper.

 Best practice: Most SSO admins will set up a workflow redirecting new users from the CRM and calendar login pages back to their SSO login pages.
-This allows the user to only login with their SSO login.
+This allows the user to only log in with their SSO login.

 What do I need to do before I set up an SSO?